leongrdic/wsl-alias/README.md

 -   pass commands to WSL without escaping them
 -   use Linux programs and scripts as if they were installed in Windows
 -   translates your current Windows path into the WSL path (for all drives)
+-   translates Windows paths in command arguments to WSL paths (relative and absolute) - thanks to [hustlahusky](https://github.com/hustlahusky)
 -   a single file with environment variables and code that will be loaded when executing commands or entering an interactive shell (solves [this](https://github.com/Microsoft/BashOnWindows/issues/219))
 -   automatically mount the drives that WSL doesn't - with different filesystems and even network drives (solves [this](https://superuser.com/a/1133984/413987))